lrdj/devD/_posts/2021-02-10-carpetright-customer-satisfaction-survey.md

 ---
 layout: 2023/post
 title: "Carpetright Customer Satisfaction Survey"
+subtitle: >
-subtitle: "Here's another thing to be happy about.
-By simply completing our quick survey you could win yourself £500 Carpetright vouchers, or the value of your recent order!"
+  Here's another thing to be happy about.
+By simply completing our quick survey you could win yourself £500 Carpetright vouchers, or the value of your recent order!

-featured_image: /i/service.jpg
+index_image: /i/service.jpg
+hero_image: /i/carpetright-interior.jpg
+hero_image_alt: >
+  We hope you're enjoying your new Flooring.
+  Here's another thing to be happy about.
+  By simply completing our quick survey you could win yourself £500 Carpetright vouchers, or the value of your recent order!

 tags:
  - CX
  - "Customer service"